Queenborough: Economy

-A modern pharmaceutical factory and laboratories, and a steel rolling mill are among the more recent developments, but the mill has suffered greatly as a result of the restrictions in place by the American steel trade.
+In December 2023, the large pharmaceutical factory operated by Recipharm closed with the loss of 150 jobs.
+The town also previously played host to a steel rolling mill facility, but this closed in February 2013, with the site being bulldozed in October of that year.
+80 people lost their jobs as a result.
+The site is in the process of being redeveloped for housing as part of a regeneration scheme.

 At the 2001 UK census, the economic activity of residents aged 16–74 of Queenborough and its neighbouring villages of Minster-on-Sea, Rushenden and Halfway Houses was 42.0% in full-time employment, 12.7% in part-time employment, 7.1% self-employed, 3.4% unemployed, 1.5% students with jobs, 3.0% students without jobs, 14.6% retired, 8.0% looking after home or family, 5.3% permanently sick or disabled and 2.4% economically inactive for other reasons.
 The unemployment rate of 3.40% was similar to the national rate of 3.35%.

 The industry of employment of residents was 24% manufacturing, 16% retail, 9% construction, 9% real estate, 10% transport & communications, 7% health & social work, 7% public administration, 5% education, 4% hotels & restaurants, 2% finance, 1% agriculture and 3% other community, social or personal services.
 Compared to national figures, the town had a relatively high percentage of workers in manufacturing, construction, public administration and transport & communications, and a relatively low percentage in agriculture, health & social work, education, finance and real estate.